kimonoki/db-goodreads/README.md

 # db-goodreads
-Userscript and chrome extension for showing goodreads ratings on douban book, and vice versa.
+Userscript for showing goodreads ratings on douban book, and vice versa.

 ### On douban.com
 ![screenshotdouban](douban-screenshot.png)